EarthAkkharawat/Python101/README.md

 # Python101
-This repository introduces the fundamental and the wrap-up of Python programming.
+This repository introduces the fundamentals and the wrap-up of Python programming.

-This tutorial was written by [Akkharawat Burachokviwat](https://www.github.com/EarthAkkharawat) which was made as a teaching material for lecture and workshops of Google Developer Student Club Chulalongkorn U.
+This tutorial was written by [Akkharawat Burachokviwat](https://www.github.com/EarthAkkharawat) which was made as a teaching material for lecture and workshops of Google Developer Student Club Chulalongkorn University.

 ## Table of Contents
 - Basic data types (int, float, boolean, string)